Fable: The Journey: Synopsis

 Gabriel, a young Dweller, falls behind on his journey to the Dweller's summer camp, forcing his friend Katlan to help him catch up.
 While dozing off near a coastline road, a violent storm from the Spire, a towering Old Kingdom structure rebuilt one hundred years ago, reaches him and cuts him off from the rest of his kind.
 Instructed by Katlan to take a detour to reunite with them, Gabriel's new route leads him to encountering the blind seer Theresa, who was ejected from the Spire by a powerful force known as the Corrupter, and who finds herself wounded while under attack by the Devourer, a lieutenant of the Corrupter.
 Rescuing her, Gabriel discovers Seren was infected by the Devourer, and is directed to a temple belonging to a long-forgotten people called the Enlightened, which houses the power he can use to heal his horse.

 At the temple, Theresa reveals how the Corrupter was a former Hero from the Old Kingdom, who was corrupted by the Void, who initially kept back the powers of darkness, until they were lost to the corruption, prompting three Heroes to defeat him and seal away the Corruption with Spire after it was first built.
 Upon acquiring the power needed to heal Seren in the form of magic gauntlets similar to the ones Albion's late Hero monarch used, Gabriel cures his horse, but finds the gauntlets can't be removed from his hands.
 Theresa reveals he can remove them, if he helps her secure a collection of three Willstones, each for a hero of the Old Kingdom devoted to one of the Hero values – Strength, Skill, and Will.
-Gabriel relunctantly agrees, and searches for the Willstones, hidden within three Enlightened temples across Albion.
+Gabriel reluctantly agrees, and searches for the Willstones, hidden within three Enlightened temples across Albion.
 Upon finding the first one, Gabriel is forced to defeat the devourer with the aid of a woodsman, whose sacrifice inspires him to fight for Albion's future.